AzDeltaQQ/WotLKRotations/README.md

 *   Offsets are specific to WoW 3.3.5a (12340).
 *   **Major Refactor Complete:** The DLL has been refactored into multiple C++ files (`ipc_manager`, `command_processor`, `hook_manager`, etc.).
 Direct Python memory access for game functions/state has been replaced by Named Pipe IPC calls handled by the DLL.
+*   **Aura/Stealth Checks Implemented:** Conditions `Player Has Aura`, `Player Missing Aura`, `Target Has Aura`, `Target Missing Aura`, and `Player Is Stealthed` are now implemented using direct memory reads in Python.
-*   Rotation engine condition checking for Auras, Spell Readiness (resource cost), Player Stealth are still placeholders and need implementation via new IPC commands.
+*   Rotation engine condition checking for Spell Readiness (resource cost) is still needed.
 *   The `is_attackable` check logic may need refinement based on specific unit flags.
 *   Macro execution (`RunMacroText`) is implemented via Lua.